 Associate (Licensed in New York, Texas license pending)

-Lynndon Groff is a trial lawyer with experience in corporate, insurance, environmental, and qui-tam litigation and investigations.
+Lynndon Groff is a trial lawyer with experience in corporate, insurance, environmental, and qui-tam litigation, arbitration, and investigations.

 A former associate at O’Melveny & Myers LLP in New York, Mr. Groff is admitted to practice law in New York State, and his Texas license is pending.
+Within his first month at AZA, Mr. Groff assisted in an arbitration proceeding involving accounting malpractice.
 He has defended major loan servicers against federal-level qui tam claims and a large insurance company in complex state-level environmental insurance litigation, including trial.
 Additionally, he has helped a manufacturing conglomerate to settle a federal investigation into bid rigging and a major financial institution to resolve various regulatory inquiries regarding low-latency stock trading.

 He was a legal intern for Peter Susman QC in London, a judicial intern for Justice Peter W. Agnes, Jr., of the Massachusetts Appeals Court in Boston, and a case processing clerk for the U.S. District Court for the Eastern District of Pennsylvania in Philadelphia.

-Mr. Groff’s pro bono work has included assisting a Holocaust survivor in an application for German ghetto pension benefits and aiding an indigent client in a name change application.
+Mr. Groff’s pro bono work has included assisting a Holocaust survivor in an application for German ghetto pension benefits.

 He has a magna cum laude law degree from Boston College Law School, where he was a law review articles editor, and a magna cum laude Bachelor of Arts degree from the University of Pennsylvania.